Home Beauty Hack: Gua Sha Facial MassageJun 20, 2023

-We’re all stuck at home looking for ways to occupy our days, so what better time to give ourselves a little extra TLC?
+Some times we just need a little extra self care, right?
 If you’re an avid blog reader or follow me on Instagram, you know I’m a firm believer in the power of Traditional Chinese Medicine.
 One TCM practice that’s gained popularity in the beauty world recently is Gua Sha facial massage and for good reason.

 What is Gua Sha?